 Bureau of Indian Affairs Policy and Guidance

-Efforts to provide crisis services must be well-timed, well-measured, and delivered by trained and certified personnel.
+Efforts to provide crisis services must well-timed, well-measured, and delivered by trained and certified personnel.
 Crisis intervention services must complement and augment natural recovery and restorative mechanisms and not interfere with the process (Mitchell, 2000).
-Early psychological intervention is based on the recognition of need, not strictly the occurrence of an event.
+Early psychological intervention is based on recognition of need, not strictly the occurrence of an event.
 What is appropriate will depend on the nature, severity, and duration of the event; the number, skills, and cohesiveness of those involved; and the severity of their physical and emotional symptoms.

-On January 1, 2021, the new Federal Wildland Fire Qualifications Supplement for Critical Incident Stress Management (CISM) personnel was updated.
+January 1, 2021 the new Federal Wildland Fire Qualifications Supplement went into effect.
 The Supplement requires training for certification as CISM (Peer Support Group Member) and CISL (Peer Support Group Leader.
-Read More
+Peer Support Group members and Peer Support Group Leaders are no longer ordered as THSP.
+CISM and CISL will now be used when placing a request.
+See Supplement